buckaroo-pm/buckaroo-pm.github.io/pages/posts/are-headers-really-the-problem.md

  - Headers are not necessarily evil.
  - We can query the compiler for actual header-usage.
  - Build targets should declare the header-files (not directories) they export.
- - The build-system should enforce that if you include a header-file, you must link the corresponding translation-unit.
+ - The build-system should enforce that if you include a header-file, you must link to its corresponding library target.

 ---